ValhelsiaTeam/Valhelsia-Wiki/external-mods/forbidden-and-arcanus/wiki/blocks/hephaestus-forge/README.md

 <figure><img src="../../../../../.gitbook/assets/Hephaestus Forge Base Pattern.png" alt=""><figcaption><p>In the first step you'll need to build a pattern like this which will serve as the base for the Hephaestus Forge.</p></figcaption></figure>

-After having built the above pattern, place the Smithing Table in the central spot above the Arcane Chiseled Polished Darkstone block.
+After having built the above pattern, place the Smithing Table in the central spot above the Gilded Chiseled Polished Darkstone block.
 In order to transform it into the desired Hephaestus Forge you'll now only need to sneak and right-click with the Mundabitur Dust on the Smithing Table a bolt of corrupted lightning will strike the block and transform it.&#x20;

 **Congrats, you've successfully created your Hephaestus Forge!**